osuosl/cs312/source/slides/00_introduction.rst

 - Laptop use is generally a distraction for you and for others
 - **If you have a good reason for needing a laptop, please come see us**
 - We will post slides a day ahead of time so you can print and bring them along
-- The **only** exception will be days we do in class group work.
+- The **only** exception will be days we do in-class group work.
 Those will be posted on the calendar ahead of time.

 Students with Disabilities